chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 Change DISTHERE to 0.0 in COM_dist.RST.

 We also need a file for the pulling step COM_pull.RST.
 This is similar yet specifies a starting positon of 0 and a final position of 32, the force constant for pulling is also reduced to 1.1.

+We now have the .RST files for equilibration (methanol is held at z=0) and for the pulling (methanol is moved from z=0 to z=32A).

+The inputs and run script are provided.
+Please also examine the input files, importantly:
+>&wt type='DUMPFREQ', istep1=1000 /  *print position of restrained molecule every 1000 steps*
+>&wt type='END', /
+>DISANG=COM_dist.RST *details of the COM restraint*
+>DUMPAVE=04_Equil_dist.RST *file to write position of restrained molecule to*